 - electrodes for prosthetics

 - injectable electronic meshes for tissue interfaces

-Additional emphasis in this program is on the development of screening and processing tools and the discovery of design principles to design, build, and test engineered bioelectric modules.
+Furthermore, this program focuses on the development of mathematical and computational methods, the development of screening and processing tools, and the discovery of design principles as key components in the design, build, and test methodology to engineer relevant bioelectromagnetic modules.